matn7/CS-Notes/src/main/java/basic_java/BLACK_ORANGE_NOTEBOOK.md

     - Parallel GC plus algorithm which reduce GC time.
 Use in app with pause time constraint

 - Concurrent Mark-Sweep Collector CMS
-    - CMS has algorithm which service big collections whic results in long pauses.
+    - CMS has algorithm which service big collections which results in long pauses.
     - Reply time is more important than throughput

 - Garbage first G1 Collector
     - Multi processors machines with vast memory.
-    - Server style GC, hight time probaility and high throughput.
+    - Server style GC, high time probability and high throughput.
     - Late heap operations Global Marking sre executed parallelly with application thread.